This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Over cooking ribs on the other hand leads to meat falling off the bone when you pick them up.
+Over cooking ribs on the other hand leads to meat falling off the bone when you pick them up, especially if you are spritzing often.
 While “fall off the bone” might sound catchy, that’s not exactly what we’re looking for when it comes to cooking ribs.

 There’s definitely a sweet spot when it comes to cooking a rack of ribs.
 The goal is to cook a tender rib that can be picked up by the bone and eaten with your hands.
 Achieving that perfect balance of tenderness and flavor on the grill simply requires a little bit of time and patience.

 Pellet Grill Steaks – How to Fire...Pellet Grill Steaks – How to Fire Up a Delicious Steak on Your Traeger, Pit Boss, Etc.Tip: Use a Two Zone Grilling Set Up